 - Social Worker

-With an emphasis in Marriage and Family Studies, you can gain valuable experience by interning in one of the following human service settings: youth services agency, group home, hospital, healthcare facility, mental health agency, domestic violence center, adoption agency, and foster care program.
+As an undergraduate student, you can gain valuable professional experience by interning in a human service setting such as a youth services agency, group home, hospital, healthcare facility, mental health agency, domestic violence center, adoption agency, or foster care program.
+Recently, Cornerstone University students have interned with:

 - Alpha Women's Center